 REQUIRED: What is the scope of your research?
 What questions are you trying to answer?

-Jun Wu: Our study focuses on human–AI collaboration.
-We examine the effect of HD-tDCS on human metacognition in AI-delegated tasks.
+Xiangyi Lyu: Our study focuses on human–AI collaboration.
+We examine the effect of HD-tDCS on human metacognition in a human-AI delegation task.

 INTERVIEW: Named Talent says the statement above in an interview-style shot, looking slightly off-camera.
 Suggested B.roll:3.1